sib-swiss/first-steps-with-R-training/README.md

 If you enjoyed this course or found it beneficial and want to refer to it, please cite it as :

-Wandrille Duchemin, Diana Marek, Leonore Wigger, Van Du Thuong Tran, & Flavia Marzetta.
-(2023, February 6).
+Diana Marek.
+(2023, June 22).
 Course material First steps with R in Life Sciences.
-Zenodo. [https://doi.org/10.5281/zenodo.7612403](https://doi.org/10.5281/zenodo.7612403)
+Zenodo. https://doi.org/10.5281/zenodo.8070206